vincentchachere/virtual-machine/README.md

 ### Step 2: Create a Resource Group

-- Go to the search bar at the top middle of your screen and Search: `resource group`
+- Go to the search bar and search: `resource group`

 - Select: `Create`